Ray Conniff: Death

 Ray Conniff died October 12, 2002, in Escondido, California after falling and hitting his head on a sink.
 He is buried in the Westwood Village Memorial Park Cemetery in Los Angeles, California with his grave marker bearing a musical score with the first four notes of "Somewhere My Love".
 Conniff was survived by his wife Vera (April 7, 1944 - January 7, 2018, buried in the same plot as Ray), daughter Tamara Conniff, son Jimmy Conniff (died 2015), and three grandchildren.

 Legacy

 In 2004, a memorial two-CD compilation set, The Essential Ray Conniff, was released, featuring many rare and previously unreleased tracks.
 The Singles Collection, Vol. 1 was released on the Collectables label in 2005, The Singles Collection, Vol. 2 in 2007, and Vol. 3 was released in 2009.
 These collections feature rare singles and previously unissued tracks.
 His music is also featured prominently in the movie There's Something About Mary.

-In 2022, "Bah Bah Conniff Sprach (Zarathustra)", from Conniff's 1973 album You Are the Sunshine of My Life, was featured in a Salesforce TV commercial starring Matthew McConaughey.
+In 2022, "Bah Bah Conniff Sprach (Zarathustra)", from Conniff's 1973 album You Are the Sunshine of My Life, was featured in a Salesforce television commercial starring Matthew McConaughey.